How the New Testament Canon was Formed

 Early in the morning, as he was on his way back to the city, he was hungry.
 Seeing a fig tree by the road, he went up to it but found nothing on it except leaves.
 Then he said to it, "May you never bear fruit again!"
 Immediately the tree withered.
 Matthew 21:18-19

-I know there are many who have given explanation for these passages - I have just read 2-3 explanations for both of these, and none satisfy me 100% - my point is simply to say that we must admit that there are some strange passages in our NT documents that cannot be easily explained.
+I know there are many who have given explanation for these passages - I have recently read 2-3 explanations for both of these, and none satisfy me 100% - my point is simply that we must admit to some strange passages in our NT documents that cannot be easily explained.
 I could list many more.
 And if you read the early fathers you will find many strange passages as well.
-One can give some explanation for the strange gnostic passages, but even with the proper historical context bizarre is...well, bizarre.
-The gospel contained in the New Testament is powerful because it is profound - taking the complicated and making it exceedingly simple to understand.
-These gnostic texts are just not easy to grasp.

 Gospel of Thomas